After a successful season last year, Alice in Wonderland is back again with lots of colour, movement and jokes ensuring something for all audiences.

 For youngsters, there’s the chance to see some rather colorful characters on stage.
-For older children there are some fun jokes, which two of my `dates’ for the show, seven and 11-year old boys, are already re-telling to their friends.
+For older children there are some fun jokes, which two of my `dates’ for last year’s show, seven and 11-year old boys, loved.

 And for all ages there’s the opportunity to appreciate the works of talented actors and puppeteers and the use of clever staging to bring Lewis Carroll’s timeless classic to life.